-Monday’s ‘The Young And The Restless’ Spoilers: Victor Issues An Ultimatum
+Monday's 'The Young And The Restless' Spoilers: Victor Issues An Ultimatum

 Elsewhere, Abby has a roller coaster of a day.
 First, Mariah (Camryn Grimes) agrees to be a surrogate for Chance (Donny Boaz) and Abby, which leaves them so happy.
 Everybody goes off to prospective doctor's appointments, and it seems like things are a go for Abby and Mariah.
 Now all they need is to know if Chance is okay.

 Unfortunately, he gets bad news.
 It seems that being shot left Chance without the ability to father a child at this time.
-The condition may improve or it may not, which means things with Mariah carrying their child are on hold for the time being.
+The condition may improve or it may not, which means things with Mariah carrying their child are momentarily on hold.
 However, there are many other ways of creating a house full of children, which Abby and Chance are excited to pursue.

 Finally, Nate (Sean Dominic) and Devon (Bryton James) have a little chat.
-Nate has no idea that Devon just spent the night with his girlfriend, Elena (Brytni Sarpy), and the subject doesn’t come up.
-The cousins talk about Devon’s brother Moses coming to stay in Genoa City soon.
-Nate is set to be a mentor for the teen who hopes to be a doctor one day soon.
+Nate has no idea that Devon just spent the night with his girlfriend, Elena (Brytni Sarpy), and the subject doesn't come up.
+The cousins talk about Devon's brother Moses coming to stay in Genoa City soon.
+Nate is set to be a mentor for the teen, who hopes to be a doctor one day soon.

-Although there’s a huge secret between them right now, it seems that their love for Moses may help Nate and Devon put aside their differences to help out the younger member of their group.
-Hopefully, things don’t blow up in all their faces.
+Although there's a huge secret between them right now, it seems that their love for Moses may help Nate and Devon put aside their differences to help out the younger member of their group.
+Hopefully, things don't blow up in their faces.